Skip to content

 Usage Method

-/// View creation, this method must be called before [starView], currently not available in Flutter routes
+/// View creation, this method needs to be called before [starView], currently not available in Flutter routes

 /// [viewName] Interface name